The Ultimate Guide to Credit Cards

 So long as you keep your account in good standing, the deposit you put down for your secured credit card is completely refundable when you close the account (or upgrade to an unsecured credit card).

-Additionally, you can avoid paying interest fees on a secured credit card simply by paying off your full balance before the end of the grace period, which is usually between 21 and 25 days after the end of the statement cycle in which you made the purchases.
+Additionally, you can avoid paying interest fees on a secured credit card simply by paying off your full balance each statement cycle.

 Don’t Fear Credit Cards